 Sol Enae Lee (b.
-1982, Seoul, South Korea) is an artist who currently lives and works in Utrecht, the Netherlands.
+1982, Seoul, South Korea) is an artist who currently lives and works in Seoul, Korea and Amsterdam, the Netherlands.

 Sol Enae Lee’s practice revolves around translation and, going beyond language semantics, articulates things that cannot be expressed in words.
 She understands translation in a broader sense and regards it as a medium in itself, instead of as a means to communicate across languages.
 Text functions as a point of departure for her work.
 She analyses the writings of others as well as her own, and uses words to produce scores in the form of diagrams, short poetic texts and drawings.
 These scores form the basis of a continuous process of translation between various media as a way to embody texts indifferent ways and open up spaces.
 In particular, the artist explores performative, often ephemeral elements such as movement, sound, and light, to reflect the boundaries of language.
 She collaborates with other artists as well as with the audience to expand the meaning of a translation.